The Lost Art of Womanly Care. Learn all the services we offer:

 Our childbirth education classes are a series.
 We focus on natural childbirth and allowing your body to progress the way it is intended.
 As midwives we teach how the womans body is made for pregnancy and childbirth, rarely allowing for any complications when allowed to progress naturally.
 The course allows you to see birth as a rite of passage that should be embraced and welcomed, not a painful experience to fear.
 We believe it is incredibly important for women and their partners to be educated about the process of labor & birth so they can enter with confidence.

-3rd – The third and final portion we will teach about breastfeeding basics, newborn care including bathing, caring for the umbilical cord, changing diapers, etc. This class is taught by our IBCLC Sandra Lobaina
+2nd Class – The second portion teaches teach about breastfeeding basics, newborn care including bathing, caring for the umbilical cord, changing diapers, etc. This class is taught by our IBCLC Sandra Lobaina

 Price $100 for the series